elpaca/BilibiliDownloader/README.md

 + Download all parts/specified part of a video
 + Automatically concat segments
 ## Installation
 For windows, copy "aria2c.exe" and "ffmpeg.exe" to root directory of the repository.
-Then create file "aria2c.conf""start_server.bat".
+Then create file "aria2c.conf" "start_server.bat".
+Run "start_server.bat" to start aria2c server.
 Examples are provided below.
 ### aria2c.conf
 ```
 enable-rpc=true